The Body Keeps The Score summary by chapter cliff notes

 The Body Keeps The Score PDF, Infographic, Free Audiobook, and Animated Book Summary

-This was the tip of the iceberg.
-To dive into the details and support the author, order the book here or get the audiobook for free on Amazon.
+This was the tip of the iceberg of The Body Keeps The Score.
+To dive into the details and support Bessel van der Kolk, order the book here or get the audiobook for free on Amazon.

 Did you like the lessons you learned here?
 Comment below or share to show you care.